 We got up sort of late the next morning and nervously started climbing along the ridge, anxious to get underway and get off the mountain.

 We are pretty sure that Diretissima has been climbed four times before our ascent: the first ascent by Joe Bajan and Ross Nichol in 1978, by Rob Wood and John Kelson in 1989, by Joe Bajan and Steve Risse in 1989 and by Hunter Lee and Mike Shives in 2014.
 Joe Bajan and Ross Nichol descended by rappelling the West Face from the point where Diretissima tops out the East face.
 For this endeavor, they carried a drill up the route and installed roughly ten single-bolt anchors down the West face.
-We know Joe Bajan and Steve Risse used the bolts again in 1989 but we are not entirely sure how Rob Wood and John Kelson descended.
-Hunter Lee and Mike Shives pioneered the “summit traverse” descent; traversing South along the summit ridge and downclimbing a gully on the West face, then hiking around the South summit to get back to the lake at the base of the East face.
-Prior to our ascent, Hunter had told Liam that he thought a section of the summit ridge that is climbed as a 5.6 slab in the summer could be problematic in bad snow conditions.
+We originally thought Joe Bajan and Steve Risse used the bolts again in 1989 but have since learned that they did not and we are not entirely sure how they descended.
+We are also not entirely sure how Rob Wood and John Kelson descended.
+We know that Hunter Lee and Mike Shives descended by traversing South along the summit ridge and downclimbing a gully on the West face, then hiking around the South summit to get back to the lake at the base of the East face.
+Variations to this option are the standard way off the peak in the summer but it prior to our ascent, Hunter had told Liam that he thought a section of the summit ridge that is climbed as a 5.6 slab in the summer could be problematic in bad snow conditions, so we were somewhat worried about our odds of success.

-With only four pitons, three cams, half a set of nuts and little good ice to make V-Threads we didn’t really like our odds of successfully rappelling the West face so we intended to complete the summit traverse
+With only four pitons, three cams, half a set of nuts and little good ice to make V-Threads we didn’t really like our odds of successfully rappelling the West face so we intended to traverse the summit ridge.

 After I wasted an hour in a squeeze chimney full of snow trying to force my way up a direct line to the summit we found an easier way and I belayed Liam from below while he tagged the summit.
 Cursing my error we decided we needed to get going, put the ropes away and started following a narrow sloping ledge south.
 Even though my crampons have anti-balling plates I had to stop frequently to clear them of the wet, sticky sun-warmed snow.